Weekend Road Trip From Bangalore To Puttaparthi & Lepakshi

 Temple Architecture

 The temple had typical temple architecture with pillared corridors around the temple.
 The whole structure on square pillars all of which were carved said stories of the time when it would have been built.
 I can go and live there for some time, as there was something that I felt connected to.
-And something that said that I may come back here sometime.
+Something told me that I would come back here sometime.

 After spending some time there, we started back for Bangalore and reached by 4:00 PM.
 And again we were hungry and not many options appeared on the way for lunch too.